 If you wish to explore Ha Long Bay and Lan Ha Bay on a budget, you should book a day trip from Cat Ba.
-It’s an amazing trip and the costs are only a small percentage of what these trips cost if you depart Ha Long City or Hai Phong.
+It is an amazing trip and the costs are only a small percentage of what these trips cost if you depart Ha Long City or Hai Phong.

-Sim Card: 190K VND / 7,50€
+Sim Card in Vietnam: 190K VND / 7,50€

 For some dumb reason I arrived in Vietnam without sunscreen, and I ended up regretting it after kayaking in Ha Long Bay.
 And it certainly did not get better once I saw how much it costs in Vietnam.
 Do yourself a favor and buy it before you travel to Vietnam.
 It will save you quite a bit of money.

-I ended up not getting a custom tailored item in Hoi An, but the prices for one item are usually between 15€ and 30€.
+I ended up not getting a custom-tailored item in Hoi An, but the prices for one item are usually between 15€ and 30€.